nuxtlabs/nuxtlabs.com/content/vuetelescope.md

 ---
 template: Project
-title: Vue Telescope by NuxtLabs
+title: Vue Telescope
 description: 'Vue Telescope allows you to explore over 50,000 websites made with VueJS.
-Crawl the web with its browser extensions to add your websites and register new ones.' head.meta:
+Crawl the web with its browser extensions to add your websites and register new ones.' head.title: Vue Telescope by NuxtLabs head.meta:
   - hid: og:image
     property: og:image